maryskolos/maryskolos.github.io/DEPLOYMENT.md

 To use a custom domain:

 1. Add your domain to the **Custom domain** field in GitHub Pages settings
-2. Update the `cname` field in `.github/workflows/deploy.yml`
-3. Update the metadata URLs in `src/app/layout.tsx`
+2. Update the metadata URLs in `src/app/layout.tsx`
-4. Add a `CNAME` file in your `public` folder with your domain
+3. Add a `CNAME` file in your `public` folder with your domain

 ## Updating Your Site